RVirmoors/rvirmoors.github.io/_posts/2021-09-29-iron-maiden.md

 ## why
 I started listening to Maiden in '99, just as Bruce and Adrian were rejoining the band, which turned out to be a great entry point.
 21st century Maiden sounds very distinct from what came before, and beyond their massive following and Spinal Tap presentation there's some pretty idiosyncratic music.

 My favourite album of this era is 2006's *A Matter of Life and Death*.
-At least I think it is...
-I haven't listened to since I lost the edit/remaster I made 15 (!) years ago.
-It disappeared in a hard drive failure and the only trace is on my [defunct previous blog](https://web.archive.org/web/20080509073411/http://prowler.wordpress.com/2006/09/06/my-matter-of-life-and-death/).[^1] (if you somehow have a copy, please get in touch!!!)
+I made an edit/remaster of it and promptly lost it, 15 (!) years ago.
+It disappeared in a hard drive failure and the only trace is on my [defunct previous blog](https://web.archive.org/web/20080509073411/http://prowler.wordpress.com/2006/09/06/my-matter-of-life-and-death/).[^1] (if you somehow read this and have a copy, please get in touch!!!)

 Their next album came in 2010, and I found it to be their worst ever.
 By then I was head-deep into my mind-expanding MMus experience, busy digging the exquisite sounds of Feldman and あざらし so there was no time to waste on sub-par Maiden.
-2015's *Book of Souls* was good for a couple of spins, and not much more.
+2015's *Book of Souls* was good for a couple of spins, but not much more.
 I've been *over* Maiden, and most metal, for a good while now.

-And yet, this month I've been indulging a dive back into the Irons thanks to their new one, *Senjutsu.* And since the album contains some of the weak traits of modern Maiden (which I'll go over <a href="#what">below</a>), I surrendered to the 15-year time loop and did a full-on fan edit.
+And yet, this month I've been indulging a dive back into the Irons thanks to their new one, *Senjutsu.* And since the album contains some of the weak traits of modern Maiden (which I'll go over <a href="#what">below</a>), I dove back into the 15-year time loop and did a full-on fan edit.

 ## how
 There's two tools I didn't have in 2006: source separation and spectral repair.
 As you'll see, these (almost) allow you to remix music that you don't have the stems to.